Qsen02/Softuni-ReactJS-Final-Project/Delicious food restaurant/README.md

 # Delicious food restaurant
 Web site for ordering food for home or office.
 # Technologies
-Front-end: React, Formik and react-router-dom
+Front-end: React with JavaScript, Formik and react-router-dom

 Back-end: Express with mongoDB database
 # API Reference: